http4k/www/src/website/content/ecosystem/enterprise/reference/verify/index.md

 {{< xml file="verification-metadata-example.xml" >}}

 Gradle will verify these checksums on every build, failing if any artifact has been tampered with.
 Commit `verification-metadata.xml` to your repository.
 When upgrading http4k versions, re-run the command to update the checksums.

+This is also the recommended way to verify the http4k Verify plugin itself.
+The plugin records its own version and JAR hash in the verification report, but for maximum assurance, pinning the plugin's SHA-256 in `verification-metadata.xml` ensures Gradle verifies the plugin before it even loads.